Chase Marriott Rewards Premier Business Credit Card Review

 - We recommend you to apply for this card after you have a credit history for more than a year.

 This card is basically the same as the personal Chase Marriott credit card.
 The good thing is that this card is not yet affected by the 5/24 rule.
-The sign-up bonus is very helpful if you need to earn more Marriott points towards the Marriott Travel Packages.
+Apart from the sign-up bonus, this card has an up to 35k points Free Night by paying the annual fee.
+If you find the free nigh is worth more than the $99 annual fee, then it is worth keeping this card.

 Related Credit Cards